Tuneega Tuneega

 Tuneega Tuneega is a 2012 Indian Telugu-language romantic drama film written and directed by M. S. Raju.
 Starring Sumanth Ashwin and Rhea Chakraborty, the film is produced by Maganti Ramji under Padmini Arts banner.
 Distributed by Dil Raju under Sri Venkateswara Creations banner, the film was released worldwide on 20 July 2012.

 Plot

-Rama Swamy and Ravindra Babu are childhood friends who stay together.
+Businessman Ravindra Babu and his cook "Madurai" Ramaswamy are childhood friends who stay together.
 Their children Karthik and Nidhi are of the same age but they hate each other and torment each other by playing pranks.
 After a while, Nidhi is sent abroad for her further studies.

-After a gap of twelve years, Nidhi comes back and meets Karthik at a family function.
-It's love at first sight for Karthik, but he hides his identity.
-Slowly Nidhi discovers the truth, and in the process, falls for Karthik’s charms.
-Just when everything seems rosy, Nidhi's family wants her to marry someone else.
-The rest of the story is about how Karthik wins his love.
+Years later, Nidhi comes back and meets Karthik at a family function.
+Slowly, Karthik and Nidhi fall in love despite hating each other as children.
+However, Nidhi's family wants her to marry Rahul.
+How Karthik wins back Nidhi forms the rest of the story.